Skills Certificate, Early Childhood Educator 1

 ---|---|---|

-ECE 204 | Principles of Child Guidance | 3 |
+ECE 130 | Infancy | 3 |

 HDFS 201 | Lifespan Human Development | 3 |

-Semester Total | 3 | |
+Semester Total | 9 | |

 Total Units | 9 |

-Skills Certificates provide training for entry level positions or career advancement and are designed to prepare students to take state, national and/or industry-recognized certifications or licensing exams.
-Skills certificates are awarded upon completion of coursework and marked on a student's transcripts at the end of the semester (Student are unable to declare intent to complete a skills certificate.)
+Skills certificates are awarded upon completion of coursework and marked on a student's transcripts at the end of the semester.
+Students cannot declare a skills certificate as one's major.
 Skills Certificates are not eligible for Financial Aid.

 To earn a skills certificate, students must:

-- Maintain a minimum cumulative GPA of 2.0
+- Maintain a minimum cumulative GPA of 2.0.

-- Have no financial or library obligation to the college
+- Have no financial or library obligation to the college.

 Code | Title | Units |